scottbraddon/TheraVault/replit.md

-# CounselSync - Local Counselling CRM
+# TheraVault - Local Counselling CRM

 ## Overview

-CounselSync is a privacy-first, offline counselling practice management system designed for mental health professionals.
+TheraVault is a privacy-first, offline counselling practice management system designed for mental health professionals.
 The application emphasizes local-only data storage with no cloud synchronization, providing counselors with a secure, encrypted environment to manage client records, session notes, and treatment frameworks.
 The system features AI-powered note generation using local LLM models (Ollama) and audio transcription capabilities (Whisper), all while maintaining complete data sovereignty and HIPAA-like privacy standards.

 ## Recent Changes (November 11, 2025)